Uterine Sarcoma Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Uterine Sarcoma

 - Past treatment with radiation therapy to the pelvis.

 - Treatment with tamoxifen for breast cancer.
 If you are taking this drug, have a pelvic exam every year and report any vaginal bleeding (other than menstrual bleeding) as soon as possible.

-Possible signs of uterine sarcoma include abnormal bleeding.
+Signs of uterine sarcoma include abnormal bleeding.